royasutton/openscad-amu/docs/README.md

 of a collection of programs, a makefile script library, and support scripts that work together to automate and document OpenSCAD designs.

-The design documentation is generated using Doxygen and openscad-amu includes a source-code _preprocessor_ for __\*.scad__ (and __\*.bash__).
-This preprocessor provides additional Doxygen [special commands] and features useful for OpenSCAD design documentation.
+The documentation is generated using Doxygen and openscad-amu includes a source-code _preprocessor_ for __\*.scad__ (and __\*.bash__).
+This preprocessor provides additional Doxygen [special commands] and features useful for documenting OpenSCAD designs.
 The design automation build-scripts, embedded in the source-code, are extracted by openscad-amu and used to construct makefiles that manage the generation of design targets.

 By utilizing openscad-amu, OpenSCAD design documentation lives close to to the source code and dependency-based targets generation is scripted for use in code testing, code documentation and design construction.
-Moreover, with GNU make, targets can be constructed in parallel which drastically reduces compile times for larger designs.
+Moreover, with GNU make, targets can be constructed in parallel which drastically reduces compile times for larger design projects.

 The Design Flow